Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: A graph for LLT polynomials

 Next consider the case when $k \geq c_n - c_1$ and so $D_{i}^{(k)} = \widetilde{d}_i$ for all $i$.
 Now there are no double edges in $\G^{(k)}_{c,D}$.
 For the standard dual equivalence graphs, $\G_{\lambda}$ has no double edges if and only if $\lambda$ is a hook, i.e. $\lambda = (m,1^{n-m})$ for some $m$.
 Therefore the generating function for a dual equivalence graph with no double edges is a sum of Schur functions indexed by hooks.
 The analog of this fact for $\G^{(k)}_{c,D}$ is that the generating function is a sum of skew Schur functions indexed by ribbons.

 Let $\nu$ be a ribbon of size $n$.
 Label the cells of $\nu$ from $1$ to $n$ in increasing order of content.
-Define the \emph{descent set of $\nu$}, denoted $\mathrm{Des}(\nu)$, to be the set of indices $i$ such that the cell labelled $\ipo$ lies south of the cell labelled $i$.
+Define the \emph{descent set of $\nu$}, denoted $\mathrm{Des}(\nu)$, to be the set of indices $i$ such that the cell labeled $\ipo$ lies south of the cell labeled $i$.
 Define the \emph{major index of a ribbon} by

 Notice that if $R$ is a filling of a column, and we reshape $R$ into a semi-standard ribbon as described in Section~\ref{sec:pre-mac}, say of shape $\nu$, then \eqref{eqn:rib-maj} agrees with \eqref{eqn:maj} in the sense that $\mathrm{maj}(\nu) = \mathrm{maj}(R)$.